huanlin/huanlin.github.io/content/en/docs/hugo-customization/admonitions/index.md

 ![](images/rendered-3.png)

 It's prettier than the others in my opinion.
-When I need to add a callout box in my article, I would definitely use it in spite of the syntax is a bit complex comparing to the [admonition syntax of Material for MkDocs](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#usage).
+When I need to add a callout box in my article, I would definitely use it in spite of the syntax is a bit more complex comparing to the [admonition syntax of Material for MkDocs](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#usage).

 With Material for MkDocs, I can achieve the goal with the following extended Markdown: